3mdeb/news-and-ideas/blog/content/post/2022-12-16-trenchboot-aem-for-qubesos.md

    disk with `/boot` partition.
 4. Additionally, you will have to download SINIT ACM and place it in `/boot` partition/directory so that GRUB will be able to pick it up.
-Note it is only necessary if your firmware/BIOS does not include/place SINTI ACM in the Intel TXT region.
+Note it is only necessary if your firmware/BIOS does not include/place SINIT ACM in the Intel TXT region.
 You may obtain all SINIT ACMs as described [here](https://github.com/QubesOS/qubes-antievilmaid/blob/7561a4d724b9b0df8ba48d8f2735d3754961f87b/README#L177).
-   Copy the SINTI ACM suitable for your platform to `/boot` directory.
+   Copy the SINIT ACM suitable for your platform to `/boot` directory.
 In the case of Dell OptiPlex it will be `SNB_IVB_SINIT_20190708_PW.bin`.
 5. Install Qubes AEM packages with the following command because Qubes OS 4.2 lacks AEM packages: